Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Most of the time I travel solo – and as a solo female traveler, I am automatically more careful.
 Security plays a big role but does not stop me from traveling.
 One thing that is super important to me: Choosing the right neighborhood when picking my accommodation.

 It does not have to be a very fancy neighborhood, but do not save money and pick a dodgy neighborhood when traveling solo.
-Even when you are on a budget, read reviews about the neighborhood and do not pick an area that is known for being unsafe.
+Even on a budget, read neighborhood reviews and avoid unsafe areas.

 I had to make the mistake several times before I finally learned my lesson.

 Personally, I love how safe I feel in Dubai as a solo female traveler.
-It is such a safe city – the only time I thought differently was when I stayed in Dubai Deira.
-This area, the old town of Dubai, is nice for strolling during the day but after dark, I did not feel safe at all.
+It is such a safe city—the only time I thought differently was when I stayed in Dubai Deira.
+This area, the old town of Dubai, is great for strolling during the day, but after dark, I did not feel safe at all.

-I should have listened to the advice and should not have booked a booked there – but my tight budget back then still made me do so.
-In the end, this meant that I did not go out in the evening and if I did I took a cap rather than public transportation to get back to my hotel, so I paid even more.
+I should have listened to the advice and should not have booked a booking there—but my tight budget back then still made me do so.
+In the end, this meant that I did not go out in the evening, and if I did, I took a cab rather than public transportation to get back to my hotel, so I paid even more.

 So, if you are on a tight budget, rather than pick a cheap(er) hotel, choose a safer area!